It’s for Everyone

 - Students of color: You may find it helpful to read about the study abroad experiences of past Bates students.

-- GBLQT students: The Rainbow SIG web site provides information and resources for gay, lesbian, bi-sexual, questioning and transgendered students who are considering study abroad.
+- GBLQT students: The Rainbow SIG, Global Service Learning and Michigan State University websites provide information and resources for gay, lesbian, bi-sexual, questioning and transgendered students who are considering study abroad.
+Erasing 76 Crimes focuses on the human toll of 76 countries’ anti-gay laws and the struggle to repeal them.
 A list of countries where homosexuality is illegal.

 - Students with disabilities: Mobility International USA provides information and resources for people with disabilities who are considering study abroad.
 Stanford University’s Office of Accessible Education highlights the study abroad experiences of three students with disabilities.